 A booked dedicated to the towns history from Bronze Age to the digital age by Adrian Henstock is still available.
 The book also includes images and details of the artefacts that were on display across the summer months in 2017.

 Price £5.00 + PP (UK only)

 40 pages with over 50 photographs many dating back to the early days of Victorian photography – See the town then and now complete with Town Map and Treasure Trail Route.

-The Heritage Trail Book is available by post from the Visitor Information Centre, Ashbourne Town Hall, Market Place, Ashbourne, DE6 1ES, Tel: 01335 343666, email: VIC@ashbournetowncouncil.gov.uk or from the exhibition venues at the Town Library, Compton, Ashbourne; the Heritage Centre, Church Street Ashbourne, or St Oswald’s Church, Ashbourne.
+Both the Ashbourne: Its History and Treasures and The Heritage Trail Book are available by post from the Visitor Information Centre, Ashbourne Town Hall, Market Place, Ashbourne, DE6 1ES, Tel: 01335 343666, email: VIC@ashbournetowncouncil.gov.uk or in person from Ashbourne Library, Compton, Ashbourne; the Heritage Centre, Church Street Ashbourne, or St Oswald’s Church, Ashbourne.

 Would you like to get involved?
 We need volunteers..

 We are still recruiting stewards for the various exhibition locations and the events being held around the town.
 For further details, download the following application form Volunteer Application Form.

 Thanks to all those who took part and to Hall Family Fund from Foundation Derbyshire for the funding.